-Definition Dutch Auction.
-Description.
+Definition Dutch Auction?
+Meaning.

 A Dutch Auction is a method of selling and buying whereby the auctioneer begins with a high asking price which is lowered until some participant is willing to accept the auctioneer's price, or a predetermined reserve price (the seller's minimum acceptable price) is reached.